yenicelik/screaper/workflow.md

 3. Extract companies and products:
     - Using the raw-html, extract companies and products using NER.
-    - Dump the found referrer_url, found string, position in html, related attributes and NER type into a postgres table (this is a minimal example).
+    - Dump the found referrer_url, found string, position in html, NER type into a postgres table (this is a minimal example).
     - Apply clustering algorithm to find a representative centroid for each of these items.

 TODOs: